 - Consider your audience first.
 You might think that infographics are really cool but what if your visitors disagree with you?
 Only create visual content that matches what they want and enjoys, or you will be wasting your time.

 - Remember your goal.
-Yes, it is nice, you love it, your audience love it, but them what?
+Yes, it is nice, you love it, your audience loves it, but then what?
 Is it increasing your traffic?
 Is it helping you to sell anything?

 The five visual content tools above can provide you with what you need so to increase the engagement of your visitors.

 So start testing and learning how to use them right now.
-You will easily find tutorials on their own websites, plus plenty more on the web, as they some of the favourites for visual content at the moment.
+You will easily find tutorials on their websites, plus plenty more on the web, as they some of the favorites for visual content at the moment.
 So, no excuses.